pantherpink/GEZ-Channels-Youtube/README.md

 # GEZ-Channels-Youtube
-Compiled list of German GEZ (state funded media) channels of YouTube.
-Feel free to block them to live a better live.
+Compiled list of German GEZ (state funded media) channels of YouTube with UserScript.

+Feel free to block 'em all to live a better life.